 The influence of Marco Polo

-Travelling farther east, across a narrow ocean, one comes to Cipangu, or Japan.
+Travelling farther west, across a narrow ocean, one comes to Cipangu, or Japan.
 Due to limited information about the Spice Islands, Behaim claimed that Cipangu was the "richest island in the Orient in spices and fine gems.
 There is gold."
 Cipangu "has a particular King, a particular language, and they love idols," he continues.
 To the north are forests bearing nutmeg and pepper, and mermaids are supposed to swim in the waters to the east.
 All of this information is drawn from Marco Polo's travels, which are cited throughout the map.

 Marco Polo (1254-1324) travelled throughout Asia in the late thirteenth century.
 After 24 years abroad, he returned to Venice in 1295.
 Soon thereafter, he was captured in a war with Genoa.
 While in jail, Polo dictated his travels to a romance writer, Rustichello, who spread the story around Europe.
 It was Polo who described Cipangu and Cathai, the Chinese coastline shown here.